CSteen57/SteenCorp_Network_Segmentation_Lab/README.md

 The SteenCorp Network Segmentation Lab is a Cisco Packet Tracer project designed to demonstrate basic business network segmentation.

-This lab shows how a company can separate trusted corporate devices, internal servers, and guest devices using VLANs, inter-VLAN routing, trunking, router-on-a-stick, and access control rules.
+This lab shows how a business can separate trusted corporate devices, internal servers, and guest devices using VLANs, trunking, router-on-a-stick, inter-VLAN routing, and access control rules.

 The main goal of this project is to prove that guest devices can be isolated from internal company resources while still being allowed to reach a simulated internet/test network.